leandroroser/hyde/_posts/2016-05-02-Installing_Ubuntu_16.04_in_a_bay-trail_tablet.md

 ## Installing the 32-bit Grub
 -10- Connect the machine to an ethernet connection.
 I used my cell phone and works fine.
--11- Update the repositories and install git
+-11- Update the repositories and install the 32-bits Grub

 ```{bash}
  sudo apt-get update